Kina1227/MI-FGSM-CVPR2018-Reproduction/README.md

 ## Notes

 The initial implementation achieved only 4.92%.
-After inspecting the official implementation, I found that the auxiliary classifier loss was missing.
+After inspecting the official implementation, I found that the auxiliary classifier loss was missing from the attack objective.

 Adding:

 MainLoss + 0.4 × AuxLogitsLoss

-increased the transfer attack success rate to 50.97%.
+increased the Inc-v3 → Inc-v4 transfer attack success rate
+from 4.92% to 50.97%, compared with 48.8% reported in the paper.